 The formula is:

 (Actual hours - Standard hours) x Standard rate = Labor efficiency variance

 An unfavorable variance means that labor efficiency has worsened, and a favorable variance means that labor efficiency has increased.

-The standard number of hours represents the best estimate of your industrial engineers regarding the optimal speed at which your production staff can manufacture goods.
+The standard number of hours represents the best estimate of a company's industrial engineers regarding the optimal speed at which the production staff can manufacture goods.
 This figure can vary considerably, based on assumptions regarding the setup time of a production run, the availability of materials and machine capacity, employee skill levels, the duration of a production run, and other factors.
 Thus, the multitude of variables involved makes it especially difficult to create a standard that you can meaningfully compare to actual results.

 There are a number of possible causes of a labor efficiency variance.
 For example: